Wagner–Ritter House & Garden

-The Wagner–Ritter House & Garden, located in Johnstown, Pennsylvania, is a modest house that was occupied for 130 years by three generations of a steel worker's family, from the 1860s to the 1990s.
-The house and garden have been restored by the Johnstown Area Heritage Association.
-The historic house museum illustrates the domestic lives of this immigrant family, interpreting the home lives of the thousands who toiled in the shadow of the mill.
-The Wagner-Ritter House is located on Broad Street in the Cambria City neighborhood.
+The Wagner-Ritter House & Garden, is a historic house museum and garden located in Johnstown, Pennsylvania, occupied for 130 years by three generations of a steel worker's family from the 1860s to the 1990s.
+This historic house museum illustrates the domestic lives of this immigrant family, interpreting the home lives of the thousands who toiled in the shadow of the Cambria Iron Company.

+The Wagner-Ritter House is one of about a dozen remaining structures in the working-class neighborhood of Cambria City that survived the Johnstown Flood.
+The Wagner-Ritter House & Garden is restored and operated by Heritage Johnstown.

+History

+The Wagner-Ritter House is estimated to have been built around 1865.
+The four room home was built by German immigrants George and Frances (née Franziska Hegele) Wagner.
+They had thirteen children.
+George Wagner worked as a laborer for the Cambria Iron Company.
+The oldest sons worked in the local coal mines and steel mill.

+On May 31, 1889, the Wagners, then a family of nine, were in the home when the Johnstown Flood struck.
+As the family huddled on the second floor, they were able to drag a woman out the floodwater to safety through a window.
+The water rose thirteen feet, but the home survived.

+Museum

+In the 1990s, Robert and Eugene Ritter donated the home to Heritage Johnstown (then called the Johnstown Area Heritage Association).
+Heritage Johnstown invested $750,000 in restoring the historic house and garden.
+An archaeological dig unearthed 28,000 artifacts, including thousands of glass shards from George A. Wagner Jr. and Peter Wagner's soda pop bottling business.
+The Johnstown Garden Club planted raised bed gardens typical of a German family in the 19th century.

+The Wagner-Ritter House opened its doors as a museum on May 31, 2006, at 4:07 p.m., commemorating the date and time the South Fork Dam broke.

 The rooms of the house display appliances and furnishings of the 1800s as well as a 19th-century German raised bed garden.
 The yard contains a barn, privy, and a bake oven shelter that have been recreated based on historical and archeological evidence.

-The four room home was built by George and Franziska Wagner and it grew to include seven rooms after the birth of their thirteen children.
-This house is one of about a dozen remaining structures in this working-class neighborhood that survived the Johnstown Flood.
-History tells a story of the significance of the house during the flood.
-As the family was huddled on the second floor, they were able to drag a woman out the floodwater to safety through a window.

-The Johnstown Area Heritage Association also operates the Johnstown Flood Museum and the Heritage Discovery Center, which includes the Johnstown Children's Museum.
+Heritage Johnstown also operates the Johnstown Flood Museum and the Heritage Discovery Center, which includes the Johnstown Children's Museum.